 Sometimes, stereotypes can be justified.
 Before you start to get outraged, listen to how it works.
 If a child is constantly told they are dumb, they will believe it and, as a result, will actually perform worse in school than their classmates.
 This works with different groups as well.
 While there are frequent and extremely nice exceptions, oppressed groups often tend to perform worse.
 After all, nothing else is expected of them!

-4. Be tolerant, patient and empathic
+4. Be tolerant, patient, and empathic

 An important point in diversity management is the leader's willingness to empathize.
 Different cultures produce different personalities.
 Although it may sound stereotypical (oh no, do not think we've become what we've been fighting against), for example, Italians tend to be slower when doing their job, while the Japanese are obsessed with the cult of productivity.
 Consequently, this can be a barrier to understanding.